waypointnda/waypoint/nda.md

 # Mergers and Acquisitions

-These terms apply only if the _Purpose_ relates to a proposed or potential merger or acquisition (a **Potential Transaction**) of one of the parties, their _Affiliate_, or their line of business (a **Target**):
+These terms apply only if the _Purpose_ relates to a proposed or potential merger or acquisition of one of the parties, their _Affiliate_, or their line of business (a **Potential Transaction**):

 ## No Unauthorized Market Due Diligence

-Neither party shall directly or indirectly communicate with any executive or other employee of a _Target_, or any of its customers or suppliers, concerning the _Potential Transaction_, or seek any information in connection with the _Potential Transaction_ from them, without the prior, signed, written consent of the other party.
+Neither party shall directly or indirectly communicate with any executive or other employee of the other party, or any of its customers or suppliers, concerning the _Potential Transaction_, or seek any information in connection with the _Potential Transaction_ from them, without the prior, signed, written consent of the other party.

 ## No Disclosure to Funding Sources